• Home

 The pass in the middle is the direction.

-Below you see this same pass when you are on the final slope to the summit, on the left is the summit of Conturines.
-So when you are on the way back from Lavarela, you can continue to Conturines, the path is visible here:
+Below you see the same pass when you are on the final slope to the summit.
+On the left is the summit of Conturines.
+So when you are on the way back from Lavarela, you can continue to Conturines.
+The path is visible here:

 The last pass and Conturines behind.